riezebosch/Unmockable/README.md

 ## Different

-What makes this framework different from [Microsoft Fakes](https://docs.microsoft.com/en-us/visualstudio/test/isolating-code-under-test-with-microsoft-fakes) or [Smocks](https://www.nuget.org/packages/Smocks/) is that it only uses C# language constructs.
+What makes it different from [Microsoft Fakes](https://docs.microsoft.com/en-us/visualstudio/test/isolating-code-under-test-with-microsoft-fakes) or [Smocks](https://www.nuget.org/packages/Smocks/) is that only uses C# language constructs are used.
 There is no runtime rewriting or reflection/emit under the hood.
 Of course, this impacts the way you wrap and use your dependency, but please, don't let us clean up someone else's dirt.

 ## Usage

 I prefer `NSubstitute` over `Moq` for its clean API.
-However, since we are (already) dealing with `Expressions,` I felt it was more convenient (and easier for me to implement) to resemble the `Moq` API.
+However, since we are (already) dealing with `Expressions`, I felt it was more convenient (and easier for me to implement) to resemble the `Moq` API.

 Inject an unmockable* object: